 - Whittier tunnel is the longest highway tunnel in North America

 Log Cabin Visitor Information Center

 We started the day with a visit to the visitor center.
 It is small log cabin built in 1954 but there is plenty information inside about Alaska and really nice people to help.
 If you are nostalgic about postcards, this is your chance.
 They offered free stamped Alaska postcards for your loved ones.

 From the log cabin, we walked to discover downtown Anchorage during a quiet Saturday morning.
 As we were heading along between 1th and 6th avenue, we passed by numerous stores offering Natives Arts and souvenirs.
 We also marched by Town Square, a really green and flowering foliage park between the 5th and the 6th Avenue.

 Only a few blocks from the visitor center, there is the Anchorage Market and Festival.
 We immersed in this local outdoor market which hosts nearly 300 vendors.
 This is great if you’re looking for souvenirs, local products or artisanal food.
 Entertainment was provided by a local tap dance group.
 We sat there for a moment to enjoy their performance.

-Among different products, there were lot of fur vendors, Native Art, and food.
+Among different products, there were a lot of fur vendors, Native Art, and food.
 For instance, we tried savory popcorn like cayenne popcorn, pepper popcorn…, really surprising!
-We succumbed for a handmade garlic nectar.
+We succumbed to a handmade garlic nectar.
 It looks like honey and has roughly the same texture.
 This vendor offered numerous flavors and I picked garlic for the endless cooking possibilities.
 Yummy!